seanli1988/azure-docs/articles/spring-cloud/how-to-start-stop-service.md

 > Currently start and stop feature is still under preview, after preview, the maximum stop time may or may not change.
 > Once instance is stopped, instance can be deleted and viewed, but all update operations besides start and stop are not allowed.

-# Prerequisite
+# Prerequisites
-- You already have an existing Azure Spring Cloud service instance
+- You already have an existing Azure Spring Cloud service instance.
-- Or following [quick start document](https://docs.microsoft.com/en-us/azure/spring-cloud/quickstart?tabs=Azure-CLI&pivots=programming-language-java) to create one
+- Or following [quick start document](https://docs.microsoft.com/en-us/azure/spring-cloud/quickstart?tabs=Azure-CLI&pivots=programming-language-java) to create one.

 # Start and stop with CLI
 Switch to the subscription your Azure Spring Cloud service instance belongs to.